AliFatahadoost/JaliFrame-Stand-Alone/README.md

 OBJECT_USER_PERMISSION
 ```

-Required authentication and permission stored procedures are installed automatically.
+Authentication and permission stored procedures are installed as part of initialization.

-Objects registered during startup are synchronized with the permission matrix during:
+During startup, application objects are registered and synchronized with the permission system.

+The registration process is finalized with:

 ```java
 DataBaseInit.finalizeRegistration();